makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter
+PARTIAL

 ```
+## Project Status:
+This is a partial solution.
+I inherited the format private_class_method and, later, some general ideas about layout from a former cohort: https://github.com/makersacademy/chitter-challenge/pull/1013/commits/9c73d68ba3f39531e4ee440c9792ce6ed768e561 Sign_up feature is not complete.

 ## How to set up the DEV database
 <br>$ psql postgres